 How is Cubital Tunnel Syndrome Diagnosed?

 Cubital tunnel syndrome is diagnosed using the following:

 - A thorough examination of the arm

-- A detailed history, that includes your symptoms, medical conditions, activities and prior injuries
+- A detailed history, that includes symptoms, medical conditions, activities and prior injuries

-X-rays may also be taken to check for deformities about the elbow.
-In some cases, electro diagnostic studies (nerve conduction tests) are performed to confirm the diagnosis.
+- X-rays to check for deformities about the elbow.
+In some cases, electrodiagnostic studies (nerve conduction tests) are performed to confirm the diagnosis.

 How is Cubital Tunnel Syndrome Treated?

-Initial treatments are conservative, and involve decreasing the pressure and stretching of the nerve.
-They include:
+Initial treatments are conservative and involve decreasing the pressure and stretching of the nerve.

-- Activity Modification.
-Avoiding leaning on elbow when sitting at desk or in chairs with armrest.
+Activity Modification.
+Avoid leaning on elbow when sitting at desk or in chairs with armrest.
 An elbow pad can be helpful with this.
-Avoiding prolonged flexion of elbow, such as using an ear piece for phone.
+Avoid prolonged flexion of elbow, such as using an earpiece for phone.

-Like carpal tunnel, the numbness and tingling may improve quickly or slowly.
+Like carpal tunnel syndrome, the numbness and tingling may improve quickly or slowly.
 It may take many months for recovery after surgery.
-Cubital tunnel symptoms may not totally go away after surgery, especially if symptoms are severe.